A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 \subsection{Weighted nerve and persistence}

 Thus far in this survey, we have presented hypergraph homology theories that consist of one computation of homology on a single topological object: a simplicial complex, chain complex, or relative chain complex.
-But a commonly used tool in topological data analysis is \emph{persistent homology} (PH), which considers a filtration or a nested sequence of objects with inclusion maps from one to the next.
-If one computes homology of each of the objects in the sequence, the inclusion maps induce maps on the homology groups.
+But a commonly used tool in TDA is \emph{persistent homology} (PH), which considers a filtration or a nested sequence of objects, e.g., simplicial complexes, with inclusion maps from one to the next.
+If one computes homology of each of the objects in the sequence, the inclusion maps induce maps on the homology groups (since homology is a functor).
 This allows one to track the appearance and disappearance of topological features along indices of the filtration.
 We refer the reader to some standard introductions to persistent homology for details \cite{Carlsson2009TopologyAD,dey2022computational, edelsbrunner2010computational, EdelsbrunnerLetscherZomorodian2002,ghrist2014elementary, zomorodian2005computing}.

-The last hypergraph homology theory that we present is the persistent homology of a weighted simplicial complex.
-This structure is unique in that the hypergraph can be fully reconstructed from the weighted simplicial complex.
-We begin by defining the weighted nerve of a hypergraph. \begin{definition} The \emph{weighted nerve complex}, or simply \emph{weighted nerve}, of a hypergraph $\H$, denoted $\Nrv_w(\H)$, is the nerve of $\H$ (recall from Definition~\ref{def:nerve}) weighted by $w(\sigma) = |\cap_{e \in \sigma} e|$. \end{definition} An example weighted nerve for the hypergraph in Figure \ref{fig:rest_bary_ex} is shown in Figure \ref{fig:wtd_nerve_ex}.
+The last hypergraph homology theory that we present in detail in this survey is the persistent homology of a filtration of a weighted simplicial complex.
+This weighted simplicial complex has the property that the hypergraph can be fully (and uniquely up to isomorphism) reconstructed from it.
+We begin by defining the weighted nerve of a hypergraph and then prove the reconstruction property. \begin{definition} The \emph{weighted nerve complex}, or simply \emph{weighted nerve}, of a hypergraph $\H$, denoted $\Nrv_w(\H)$, is the nerve of $\H$ (recall from Definition~\ref{def:nerve}) weighted by $w(\sigma) = |\cap_{e \in \sigma} e|$. \end{definition}

+If multi-edges are present in $\H$ then they will be represented by distinct vertices in $\Nrv_w(\H)$, therefore $\Nrv_w(\H)$ applies to $\MHyp$ without collapsing multi-edges.
+Empty edges are also allowed and will be represented as isolated vertices with weight 0 in $\Nrv_w(\H)$.
+However, if isolated vertices are present they are not captured in $\Nrv_w(\H)$.
+An example weighted nerve for the hypergraph in Figure \ref{fig:wtd_nerve_ex}(a) is shown in Figure \ref{fig:wtd_nerve_ex}(b) and will be discussed in detail in Example \ref{ex:wtd_nerve_ex}.
+This is very close to the running example in Figure \ref{fig:rest_bary_ex}(a) now with multi-edges ($C_1$ and $C_2$) and duplicate vertices ($c_1$ and $c_2$).

-Before we define a filtration of the weighted nerve to compute persistence, we observe that if two hypergraphs have the same weighted nerve, they must be isomorphic. \begin{proposition} If $\H_1$ and $\H_2$ are hypergraphs such that $\Nrv_w(\H_1) = \Nrv_w(\H_2)$, then $\H_1 \cong \H_2$. \end{proposition} The proof uses a M\"{o}bius inversion argument.
-In fact, the proof is constructive which implies that we can reconstruct the hypergraph from its weighted nerve up to relabeling of the vertices.
+Before we define a filtration of the weighted nerve to apply persistence, we prove that if two hypergraphs (without isolated vertices) have the same weighted nerve, they must be isomorphic.